China fund defaults expose foreign partners to shadow banking risk

 Invesco confirmed it had such a subsidiary but said it was not selling structured products.
 SSGA, which is in the process of exiting its JV according to press reports, declined to comment.
 The other JVs did not respond to requests for comment.

 Most of the FMC subsidiaries were created to exploit opportunities in China's burgeoning high-yield wealth management sector.
-They have issued more than 2 trillion yuan (196 billion pounds) worth of structured investment products since they were allowed to enter the market in 2012, according to estimates from Shanghai-based fund researchers Z-Ben Advisors.
+They have issued more than 2 trillion yuan ($325 billion) worth of structured investment products since they were allowed to enter the market in 2012, according to estimates from Shanghai-based fund researchers Z-Ben Advisors.

 Many of those products are backed by loans given to some of the shakiest borrowers in China, analysts say, because the prime assets had already been repackaged into WMPs by earlier, better-funded market entrants such as state-owned banks.